ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 Creating **templates** is an easy way to have multiple contributors to a project, without having to use Git.
 See the [Template Reference](template_reference.md) for more information on how to do this.

+### Known Issues

+When pushing or pulling documents make sure to save your work and exit core completely, not doing this has resulted in corruption of files in some cases.

 ## Version Control Terminology

 |                       |     |